 *Help!
 I feel a draught.

-During the dinner at my class reunion, I sat at the end of a table near a window that I liked to be kept ajar.
-Soon the classmate sitting opposite whined, "Es zieht," and the window was closed.
+During the dinner at my class reunion, I sat at the end of a table near a window that I liked to keep ajar.
+Soon, the classmate sitting opposite whined, "Es zieht," and the window was closed.

-During the dinner at my class reunion, I sat at the end of a table near a window that I liked to be kept ajar.
-Soon the classmate sitting opposite whined, "Es zieht," and the window was closed.
+During the dinner at my class reunion, I sat at the end of a table near a window that I liked to keep ajar.
+Soon, the classmate sitting opposite whined, "Es zieht," and the window was closed.

 This afternoon in my apartment, I am in the green range |

 The same is true at my Kieser Training.
-With most windows open, I now support draughts instead of accepting billowing aerosol clouds.
-What will happen when it is freezing cold outside.
+With most windows open, I now support draughts rather than accept billowing aerosol clouds.
+What will happen when it is freezing cold outside?
 Can we hope for a mild winter as in recent years?

 No comments: